ISL: Chhetri’s cheeky goal, KBFC’s crazy walkout – how an incredible night unfolded in Bengaluru

 “It’s a decision that the referee has made and it is a controversial one without a shadow of doubt.
 It’s not how we wanted to win the game tonight and it’s going to be clouded because of that,” Grayson said in the post-match press conference.

-What both agree with is that neither man would have walked off the pitch if the goal been scored against them.
+What both agree with is that neither man would have walked off the pitch if the goal had been scored against them.

 “If I say anything, it’ll be controversial.
 But I’ll tell you something, it happened to me twice.
-I can’t leave the ground because I’ve known you get huge sanctions no matter what happens.
+I can’t leave the ground because I know you get huge sanctions no matter what happens.
 I’ve been told, I’ve been taught, ‘Do not leave the ground’,” Chhetri said.

 “I understand their feelings.
 I probably would have been the same, I would have been angry.
 But I’m very honest.
 I will not leave even if my club wants to leave and I don’t want any controversy.
 I respect the decision is theirs.
 But I can’t because I’ve played 22 years, I’ve never seen it.

 “If there’s any youngsters who are watching it, do not.
 If any one of the national team boys in their team would have asked me, I would have told him to not leave the ground.
-Be angry, put a bloody file or whatever you want to do it.
+Be angry, put a bloody file or whatever you want to do.
 But do not leave the pitch.
 That’s the number one rule.
 Referees can make mistakes.
 Today I think it wasn’t a mistake, but sometimes they can make mistakes,” he said.

 Grayson also concurred with Chhetri.